jaehee99/CSC_485_Music_Project/README.md

 # Project Proposal

 ## 0. Brief Overview of what we are going to do
+#### How will the final visualization look like?
+1) User will first see the overall trends of the music genre over time.
+(1950 ~ 2020)
+2) Then, depending on which time period the user want to look at, we can create a function that can give a zoom in specific period.
+3) User can explore the "popularity" and "number of songs" of each period by each genre.
+4) The dataset that we have has 6 genres 24 sub-genres

 - Look at the evolution of music genre trends over the last century.
 - To assess the evolution of different music genres, in the U.S., over the last century by looking at the number of streams regarding that particular genre over time.
 - See the trends regarding each genre